Law Office of

 Regarding physical presence, our law office doors are always locked unless the attorney/staff are using office and present in office in site of the door.
 All paper records and files are in locked file cabinets unless currently in use by attorney/staff.
 Office cleaning crew and office management do not have any access to locked files and documents.
 All files and documents are shredded in-office or destroyed by document shredding services after three years or at the time attorney deems storage is no longer necessary.
 All paper with Client-specific information that is not immediately filed in a locked cabinet is shredded the same day.
 All computers and online services are electronically locked under password only known to attorney, and are kept in the locked office.
 All electronic records are deleted and e-trash is re-deleted on a regular basis.
 The only e-records kept are in secure professional Microsoft email services and in the secure professional MyCase.com attorney-case management services.

 Any Client is able to receive any records kept for the Client by the Attorney.
-Note that any records of non-clients, usually meaning potential clients, are regularly destroyed, deleted, and/or shredded if the potential client does not hire the attorney within a matter of days or one month maximum of contacting the attorney or if not by a date designated and agreed to by the attorney and potential client.
+Note that any records of non-clients, usually meaning potential clients, are regularly destroyed, deleted, and/or shredded if the potential client does not hire the attorney at the time contacted or within a matter of days or one month maximum of contacting the attorney or if not by a date designated and agreed to by the attorney and potential client.